Sheringham railway station

+History

 It was opened by British Rail on 2 January 1967 replacing the original station in Sheringham opened by the Midland and Great Northern Joint Railway, which is located across the road, enabling the closure of the level crossing there.
 The original station subsequently became the terminus of the North Norfolk Railway heritage line.

 At the time of opening, the railway itself was listed for closure; the basic timber platform provided was intended to cover only the last months of the line's operation.

-The station is situated on the southern edge of the town centre, but within walking distance of the beach.
-It is currently managed by Greater Anglia, which also operates all trains serving it.